Haftamu-Hailu/Web_Scrapy/README.md

 ## Logistach configuration file to send data into an Elasticssearch  Index.

 ![](configuration.PNG)
-The configuration file contain three sections
+The configuration file contain three sections;-
-1. Input -section to specify the input file
+1. **Input** -to specify the input file type, and encoding
-2. Filter- to do filtering operation on the input file.
+2. **Filter**- to do filtering operation on the input file.
 For example, we converted year from string to Integer
-3. Output- to specify the Elasticsearch index (imdb_movie)
+3. **Output**- to specify the Elasticsearch index (imdb_movie)